rnag/rust-wistia/README.md

 **rust-wistia** is a *rust crate* which provides an `async` wrapper API that lets you easily interact with the [Wistia API](https://wistia.com/support/developers).

-This is inspired by and based on my [wystia] library, which is a Python wrapper library for interacting with the Wistia API.
+This is inspired by and based on [wystia], my Python wrapper library for interacting with the Wistia API.

 [wystia]: https://github.com/rnag/wystia